-This year's American River Festival, a fund-raising event for the American River Conservancy, was held in June.
-County Parks facilitated and provided safety boaters for the slalom event and rodeo.
+This year's American River Festival, a fund-raising and South Fork American River whitewater promotional event, was held in September.
+County Parks helped facilitate and provided safety boaters for the slalom event, rodeo and various activities using the County Park (HLP).

-- 5.5 CEQA compliance statement; no comments - 5.6 Litter Control
+5.5 CEQA compliance statement; no comments

+5.6 Litter Control

-Three river clean-up were organized in 2007.
-The clean-up on the Chili Bar section was held in July.
-The clean-up on the middle section was held in September that was mainly organized by the American River Conservancy.
-There also was a low water clean-up later that month.
+Three river clean-up were organized in 2009.
+The clean-up on the Chili Bar section was held in June.
+A clean-up on the middle section was held in August that was a low water clean-up and a clean up on the lower was held in July.
 Volunteers from a number of commercial companies, local residents, private boaters, BLM and State Parks staff participated.
-River Patrol conducted several other staff clean-up trips on all three sections of the river during the summer to remove various large pieces of debris.
-This included cutting up two large metal dumpsters.
+River Patrol conducted several other staff clean-up trips on all three sections of the river during the summer to remove various pieces of debris and hazards.
 Although the RMP goal of monthly clean-ups is laudable, the number of volunteers for the existing clean-up has been small enough that an expansion to monthly clean-ups does not seem practical.